Originally published in 2011. Edited for republishing in July of 2020.

 General rule of thumb: important pages on your site should have no more than 3 folders.
 Don’t include folders when they aren’t helpful!

 Query parameters increase the overall length of the URL and can lead to duplicate content issues.
-This is a common problem on e-commerce websites when sorting different products and categories.
+How faceted URLs on e-commerce websites look is a common problem on e-commerce websites when sorting different products and categories.

-Many people recommend dropping sentence articles (e.g. “the”, “a”, etc.) from URLs.
+Many people recommend dropping sentence articles or so-called "stop words" (e.g. “the”, “a”, etc.) from URLs.
 We don’t feel strongly about this either way - just keep overall URL length in mind, if and when you do keep them.

 More on folder structure, below.